|

 a GM can make and enforce to provide a more

-lethal environment by design without resorting
+lethal environment at the campaign / setting level by design

 |